 Departmental AI Policy

+The proliferation of AI systems is rapidly changing the landscape of teaching and learning and presents both challenges and opportunities in academia.
 As a humanities department we prioritize critical thinking and the acquisition and application of strong reading, writing, and editing skills.
-Our instructors foster learning environments where students gain the tools and skills to critically evaluate information and events that shape past and present worlds.
+Our instructors foster learning environments where students gain the skills to critically evaluate information and understand events that shape past and present worlds.

 1. Ethics: If not properly governed, Generative AI can, and does, produce false knowledge, invented facts, illogical thought processes, and fabricated sources.
-Moreover, the information these tools use to produce text is drawn from myriad online sources and as such can be biased and uphold traditions of patriarchy, white-supremacy, homophobia etc. AI tools produce seemingly authoritative text but do not ‘think’, ‘analyze’, or ‘know’ in the ways that humans can.
-Thus, AI generated texts can present problematic ideas and opinions as facts and perpetuate harmful biases.
+Moreover, the information these tools use to produce text is drawn from myriad online sources and as such can be biased and uphold traditions of patriarchy, white-supremacy, homophobia etc. GenAI produces seemingly authoritative text but does not ‘think’, ‘analyze’, or ‘know’ in the ways that humans can.
+Thus, GenAI can present problematic ideas and opinions as facts and perpetuate harmful biases.
+This is particularly dangerous in historical research that seeks to represent all groups, communities, including the marginalized and those who are not always equitably represented online.

 2. Environmental Impact: The environmental impact of Generative AI cannot be overstated, particularly due to server energy requirements.
-The 1.5 million AI servers to be shipped by NVIDIA before 2027 alone will have an estimated electricity usage of 85.4 terawatt-hours of electricity annually.
-For comparison, all of Nova Scotia uses only 11 terawatt-hours per annum.
-Thus, we strongly encourage all potential users to avoid Generative AI in part to avoid another heavy contributor to the deadly and ongoing effects of climate change.
+We strongly encourage all potential users of GenAI to be aware that the AI industry is a heavy contributor to the deadly and ongoing effects of climate change.

 4. Student Learning & Success: Unregulated and uncritical use of AI (e.g. auto- generating an essay) is counter the core values of a Liberal Arts education, which include critical thinking and the acquisition of knowledge through research and the difficult but rewarding process of producing original work.
 By producing and editing one’s own work and ideas, we believe that students become more fully alive to themselves, to the world around them, and to the production of knowledge that is unique to the human condition.